 20. Bring a gift basket full of goodies.
 Some ideas could include cleaning supplies, toiletries, great women’s devotionals, candy, bottled waters, hair products, smelling lotions, or something similar.

 21. Offer a day of window shopping, coffee, and a ride through town.
-It seems like a small act of kindness, but many of the single mothers we’ve worked with say that their lives consist of home, work, home, work, home, work, and they often feel they are “losing themselves” in the day-to-day grind of parenting and working.
+It seems like a small act of kindness, but many of the single mothers we’ve worked with say that their lives consist of home, work, home, work, home, work.
+They often feel they are “losing themselves” in the day-to-day grind of parenting and working.

 23. Commit to praying for a single mom regularly.
 Whether she knows it or not, make her (and her children) part of your regular prayer time.
-Pray for her children, like you pray for your own.
-Pray for financial provision, wisdom, favor with her employer, protection of her lives, healing for a wounded heart, and rest.
-Commit to lift her up to the Lord.
+Pray for her children, as you would pray for your own.
+Pray for financial provision, wisdom, favor with her employer, protection of over her life, healing for a wounded heart, and rest.
+Commit to lifting her up to the Lord.
 She needs it.